- Outlook is one of the world's most well-known email clients. The article below will cover the top 15 most common issues found when using it.

 Error code 20 is triggered when users try to send emails.
 Unlike the previous articles, this one is caused by an inability to communicate with the proxy server.

-For more information on how to fix error code 20, check out this article.
+For more information on how to fix error code 20, check out our step-by-step guide.

 10. Outlook client shows a Disconnected message